Level of education

 Description

-This course lays the foundations for using 'atomistic' simulation tools, i.e. those based on microscopic interactions between constituents.
-In particular, it lays the foundations for 'Molecular Dynamics' and 'Monte Carlo' simulations.
+This course lays the foundations for using "atomistic" simulation tools, i.e., those based on microscopic interactions between constituents.
+Primarily, it lays the foundations for simulations known as "Molecular Dynamics" and "Monte Carlo."

-It covers the underlying theoretical concepts, in order to build a good understanding of the methods, as well as the practical implementation of the corresponding codes.
+He addresses the underlying theoretical concepts in order to build a solid understanding of the methods, as well as the practical implementation of the corresponding codes.

 The critical and reasoned use of data is also discussed.